Visit Faro: What To Do and See in the Capital of The Algarve

 Estoi Palace in Portugal

 The palace is one of Algarve’s finest examples of a 19th-century Rococo-style (Late Baroque) building.
 The grounds of the palace are examples of Portuguese tiles (azulejos) and the gardens provide a beautiful backdrop to the distinctive pink colour of the building.
+The Estói Palace has now been converted into an exclusive hotel, but non-hotel guests are welcome to visit this palace.

 Visit the Milreu Roman Ruins